OPUee/SpaceCraft701/README.md

 # SpaceCraft701 #

 ## The Project ##
-The actual purpose of the project is to create a really simple and basic game engine for 2D Games.
-But on that way I also want to develop a medium sized arcade shooting game, playing in space.
-Call this SpaceCraft701.
+The actual purpose of the project is to create a medium sized 2D arcade shooting game, playing in space.
+But on that way I also want to give a try on abstracting some basic functionality and create a really basic and rudimentary game engine

 ## The Story ##
 coming soon

 ## Features ##

 ### Engine ###
+- runtime engine for updateing scene
+- prepared panels meant to be screnes
+- sprite abstraction to simply create in-game objects
+- relative layout in scene and sprites
+- collider objects for an efficient collision detection
+- predefined animator classes to create fancy looking 2D animations

+### Game ###
+- little technical preview

+## Comming up ##

+### Engine ###
 - simple specialisation of the LowBobSprite class to UI Elements.
 - rudimentary implementation of "kind of illumination" points for a fancy look.
 - possibility to play sounds.

-### Technical Preview ###
+### Game ###
 - animation of the background (could be a issue for the engine).
 - apply explosion animations on destroied alien ships.
 - advanced steering for players spacecraft.